GoogleCloudPlatform/cluster-toolkit/modules/compute/gke-node-pool/README.md

 To maximize GPU network bandwidth, nodepools accept multiple VPCs.
 Pass a multivpc module to gke-node-pool module, and [take these steps] (https://cloud.google.com/kubernetes-engine/docs/how-to/gpu-bandwidth-gpudirect-tcpx#install-gpudirect-tcpx-nccl) to install GPUDirect, configure NCCL, use recommended settings, and add GPUDirect to your pods.

 > **_NOTE:_** You must [enable multi networking](https://cloud.google.com/kubernetes-engine/docs/how-to/setup-multinetwork-support-for-pods#create-a-gke-cluster) feature when creating the GKE cluster.
 Passing the multivpc module to a gke-cluster module enables multi networking on the cluster creation.
-> Passing the multivpc module to a gke-cluster or pre-existing-gke-cluster module creates required network objects on the cluster for multi networking.
-You can do so by [applying a manifest manually](https://cloud.google.com/kubernetes-engine/docs/how-to/gpu-bandwidth-gpudirect-tcpx#create-gke-environment), too.
+> Passing the multivpc module to a gke-cluster or pre-existing-gke-cluster module [creates required network objects](https://cloud.google.com/kubernetes-engine/docs/how-to/gpu-bandwidth-gpudirect-tcpx#create-gke-environment) on the cluster for multi networking.

 ### GPUs Examples